caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 - Node 6 is older than all other nodes in the phylogeny.
 This is tautological, since the root is by definition the oldest node.
 - Node 7 is older than node 9.
 This is because 9 is descended form 7, and 7 is closer to the root.

 We can't make any relative assertions about the ages of nodes that aren't descended from each other.
-For example, we have no idea of node 8 or node node 9 is older.
+For example, we have no idea of node 8 or node 9 is older.

 In practice, these relative statements of age are often quite useful.
 For example, if Clade A is nested within Clade B, then we know that Clade A is younger than Clade B even if we don't know the ages of any nodes.
 This may seem trivial, but it is implicit in many discussions of phylogenies.